amason13/shortdeck/README.md

 ## Implementation notes

-Treys is a fork of https://github.com/worldveil/deuces that supports Python 3.
+Treys is a Python 3 port of [Deuces](https://github.com/worldveil/deuces).
+Most of work is taken from [msaindon'](https://github.com/msaindon/deuces) fork.

 Treys (originally Deuces) was written by [Will Drevo](http://willdrevo.com/) for the MIT Pokerbots Competition.
 It is lightweight and fast.
 All lookups are done with bit arithmetic and dictionary lookups.
 That said, Treys won't beat a C implemenation (~250k eval/s) but it is useful for situations where Python is required or where bots are allocated reasonable thinking time (human time scale).